maelyg/ONTViSc-hands-on-training/README.md

 ## Requirements

-To be able to run these exercises, you’ll need:
+To be able to run the exercises today, you’ll need:
 - A HPC account
 - PuTTy installed on your local computer
 - Access your HPC home directory from your PC